 This sausage, pepper, and onion stuffed spaghetti squash is an easy weeknight go-to meal.
 It's the perfect weeknight paleo meal, and usually makes enough for two for dinner, with extra leftovers for lunch the next day!

-- 1 lb uncooked sausage meat (or use 1 pound plain ground meat + Italian Sausage Spice Blend from Practical Paleo)
+- 1 pound uncooked sausage meat or use 1 pound plain ground meat + ITALIAN Spice Blend

 Slice the spaghetti squash in half lengthwise so that two shallow halves remain.
 Scoop out the seeds and inner portion of the squash, and then sprinkle with sea salt and black pepper.
 Place both halves face down on a baking sheet.
 Roast for 45 minutes—until the flesh of the squash becomes translucent in color and the skin begins to soften and easily separate from the “noodles” that make up the inside.

 While the squash is roasting, make your sauce.
 Heat the oil in a large saucepan over medium heat, then add the onions and peppers and cook for 10 minutes, stirring occasionally.
 Add the garlic and cook for 1-2 minutes longer, stirring often so the garlic doesn’t burn.

 Make a well in the middle of the onion and pepper mixture, then add the sausage meat.
 Use a wooden spoon to gently break up the meat, and let the sausage cook for approximately 10 minutes.
 Don’t worry if the meat hasn’t cooked through fully, as it will continue to cook once you add the sauce.